-- ▶ Students must pass all three exams by the January of the student's third year (second year for students with previous MS degree in Mathematics or Applied Mathematics). - ▶ Retakes can be done both in August and January, and are limited only by the time deadline that students must pass all exams by the January of the student's third year (second year for students with previous MS degree in Mathematics or Applied Mathematics). - ▶ Retakes do not have to be in the same subject as the one initially failed. - ► The number of examinations taken at any given exam period cannot exceed the remaining number of passes needed to reach a total of three.
+- Students must pass all three exams by the January of the student's third year (second year for students with previous MS degree in Mathematics or Applied Mathematics). - Retakes can be done both in August and January, and are limited only by the time deadline that students must pass all exams by the January of their third year (second year for students with previous MS degree in Mathematics or Applied Mathematics). - ▶ Retakes do not have to be in the same subject as the one initially failed. - ► The number of examinations taken at any given exam period cannot exceed the remaining number of passes needed to reach a total of three.

-2.1.3 PhD advisor and plan of work
+2.1.4 PhD advisor and degree audit

-By the time a PhD student has passed their qualifying exams (or soon thereafter), they should have identified a research PhD advisor.
+By the time a PhD student has passed their qualifying exams (or soon thereafter), they should identify a research PhD advisor.
 In consultation with the PhD advisor, the student must choose (a minimum of) three additional graduate faculty members for their advisory committee.
+Before the advisory committee is approved by the Graduate School, it must be approved by the DGP and the student must have signed and submitted a patent agreement form.
+If the committee has no outside representative beyond the student's program, a Graduate School Representative is appointed by the Graduate School; this representative is not a voting member of the committee.

-The purpose of the committee is to provide advice to the student on their doctoral research and preparation of the dissertation, and to ensure that the quality of the doctoral dissertation meets a high academic standard.
+The purpose of the advisory committee is to provide advice to the student on their doctoral research and preparation of the dissertation, and to ensure that the quality of the doctoral dissertation meets a high academic standard.
 In order for the advisory committee to properly fulfill its advice and oversight functions, it is expected that students meet with their committee members at least once a year.
-If the committee has no outside representative beyond the student's program, a Graduate School Representative is required; this representative is not a voting member of the committee.

-The Plan of Graduate Work is a list of the courses the student has taken or plans to take.
-The committee membership is also submitted as part of the Plan of Work.
-Submission is completed online (through MyPack Portal) after consultation with the PhD advisor and the proposed advisory committee.
-At that time, if needed, the Graduate School appoints a representative.

-The plan should include whatever course work is needed to (i) prepare the student for the future that they envision and (ii) fulfill program requirements.
+The Graduate Degree Audit is a list of the courses the student has taken or plans to take.
+Submission is completed online (through the MyPack portal) after consultation with the PhD advisor.
+The degree audit should include whatever course work is needed to (i) prepare the student for the future that they envision and (ii) fulfill program requirements.
 For example:

-- ▶ Students who envision a career with a strong mathematics research component will benefit from advanced courses in several related areas, possibly including courses in other departments. - ▶ Students who plan a career focused on college teaching will benefit from courses in other mathematical sciences, especially statistics and computer science.
+- Students who envision a career with a strong mathematics research component will benefit from advanced courses in several related areas, possibly including courses in other departments. - Students who plan a career focused on college teaching will benefit from courses in other mathematical sciences, especially statistics and computer science.
 Bear in mind that in many colleges mathematics faculty are expected to teach these subjects.
-Experience with applications of mathematics is also beneficial for college teaching. - ▶ Students who plan a non-academic career will benefit from substantial course work in the related fields of science and engineering that interest them.
+Experience with applications of mathematics is also beneficial for college teaching. - Students who plan a non-academic career will benefit from substantial course work in the related fields of science and engineering that interest them.

 A student may decide, in consultation with their advisory committee, to minor in another department or program.
 In that case, the minor department or program should be consulted to determine its requirements, and a representative of the minor department must serve on the advisory committee.

-At the time the Plan of Graduate Work is prepared, the student and their advisor should also agree on other appropriate projects that do not appear on this document, such as participation in the NC State Preparing the Professoriate program.
+The student and their advisor should also agree on other appropriate projects that do not appear on the degree audit, such as participation in the NC State Preparing the Professoriate program.